Welcome to the March Issue of the Security Spotlight

 |Hot Topics from the Bankers Forums|

-The private forums are the place for security officers to discuss confidential topics.
 If you have a sensitive question you'd like to get input on, post it now in one of the private forums.
 If you're a registered user of BOL's Discussion Forums, but don't see the Private - Financial Institution Personnel Only forums near the top of the Forums list, use your bank email address to send an access request to email@example.com.
 Once your request is approved, you can access the Private Security forum here.
 If you have a non-sensitive question or topic to share, you can post it for discussion in our Public Security forum.

 BOL CrimeDex subscribers use their subscriptions to identify suspects in surveillance images, gather information they can use in prosecuting thieves and scammers, and learn about criminals and scams in their area.
 They also pick up information they can use in their security training sessions.
 If you have access to our private forums, you can find instructions on how to sign up for CrimeDex alerts as a BOL Group member in the second thread of the "Private - FI Personnel Only" forum.

 Throughout the month, we share news-related incidents on Facebook that can be informative examples for training employees on security issues and more.
-Our first entry for December wasn't until December 5, but that was not an indication that the bad guys were slowing down for the holidays.
-It was a busy month, with headlines full of stories on bank robberies, counterfeit cash, embezzlement, and more.
 Visit our BOL Facebook page to catch up on all the latest news.
 The busy month of February kicked off with our first post on the first of the month.
-In case you missed it, following are the details and highlights from some of the great security-related news last month, here are a few highlights:
+In case you missed it, following are the details and highlights from some of the most notable posts last month:

 Check out these and all our Facebook posts.
-And check back throughout the month for new posts.
-Be sure to "Like" the articles so we can continue to post more articles of interest to you, and share our page with your fellow Security Officers and bankers, and ask them to "Like" us so they, too, can keep current on the latest news!
+And check back throughout the month of March for new posts.
+Be sure to "Like" the articles so we can continue to post more articles of interest to you.
+Share our page with your fellow Security Officers and bankers, and ask them to "Like" us so they, too, can keep current on the latest news!